-The P&Z Department and P&Z Commission will evaluate and report to the Board whether a major update to the Land Use Plan is needed every five years, at a minimum, to ensure the LUP remains current and continues to meet the County's needs.
+The P&Z Department, in conjunction with the P&Z Commission and Board, will conduct an annual review of the Land Use Plan to evaluate and whether a major update to the LUP is needed and to ensure that the LUP remains current and continues to meet the County's needs.
 A major update should include opportunities for involvement by the public, County staff, elected and appointed officials, and other interested interests or stakeholders.
 It should also include an update to trends and existing condition data, a list of priority initiatives, and a review of the shared values and goals.